mcuntz/pyjams/README.rst

      - Divide two arrays, return 'otherwise' if division by 0
    * - div
      - Same as `division`
+   * - eair2mrair
+     - Mixing ratio from partial pressure of water vapour and total pressure
+   * - eair2rhair
+     - Relative humidity from partial pressure of water vapour and temperature
+   * - eair2shair
+     - Specific humidity from partial pressure of water vapour and total pressure
+   * - eair2vpd
+     - Air vapour pressure deficit from partial pressure and temperature
    * - ee
      - Same as `screening`
    * - elementary_effects